glidernet/ogn-bootstrap/README.md

 others
 ------
 - httpi is a webserver used by configure http://www.floodgap.com/httpi/  it has been preconfigured to run on the binary image
-- rtlsdr-flarm.conf is the default configuration file for the service
+- rtlsdr-ogn.conf is the default configuration file for the service
-- rtlsdr-flarm is the system startup script that launches the flarm receiver.
+- rtlsdr-ogn is the system startup script that launches the ogn receiver.
 By default it is not configured to start automatically until config has been completed.

 Making your own image
 =====================
     ###Basic Install
-    0. use the bootstrap script to install the flarm tracker.
+    0. use the bootstrap script to install the ogn tracker.
 Choose OS upgrade & Web configuration but don't actually do the web configuration
  1. change pi & wifi user passwords to defaults
      - useradd wifi